 Sometimes, panicked investors can develop a 'herd mentality', causing shares in certain companies or sectors to become oversold.
 This is particularly true for shares that have recently experienced high growth rates.
 Nervous investors may start taking some of their profits off the table if they feel their gains are in jeopardy.

-Perhaps reports of sluggish economic growth in China spark a broad market sell-off – but if the company you’re looking to buy doesn’t do any business there, maybe the drop in share price presents an excellent opportunity to buy the dip.
+Perhaps reports of sluggish economic growth in China spark a broad market sell-off – but if the company you're looking to buy doesn't do any business there, the share price drop may be an excellent opportunity to buy the dip.

-On the other hand, if the drop in share price is driven by significant fraud allegations levelled against the company’s top executives, maybe it wouldn’t be a great time to buy the dip (as this might signal that further share price declines are on the way).
+On the other hand, if the fall in stock price is driven by significant fraud allegations levelled against the company's top executives, maybe it wouldn't be a great time to buy the dip (as this might signal that further share price declines are on the way).

 The point is that employing this strategy requires you to understand the sources of share price volatility and how they relate to the fundamentals of a company (or companies) that you would like to invest in.

-The other tricky part about using a buy the dip strategy is working out what a ‘dip’ actually means.
-For some high-frequency traders, a daily share price drop of 1% might represent a dip, whereas other investors may wait many months for a 10% correction.
+The other tricky part about using a buy-the-dip strategy is working out what a 'dip' actually means.
+For some high-frequency traders, a daily share price drop of 1% might represent a dip, whereas other investors may wait months for a 10% correction.

-It often helps to look back over historical trends to work out what normal movements in the company’s share price tend to look like before deciding whether a recent decline offers a good opportunity to buy the dip.
+It often helps to look back over historical trends to determine what regular movements in the company's share price tend to look like before deciding whether a recent decline offers a good opportunity to buy the dip.

-For all these reasons, buying the dip generally works best when you purchase shares in a company you already own or one you already follow closely.
-You should understand the company and believe in its long-term potential – otherwise, you’re just gambling!
+For all these reasons, buying the dip generally works best when you purchase shares in a company you own or follow closely.
+You should understand the company and believe in its long-term potential – otherwise, you're just gambling!